 also lobbies for producers within the sheep industry and links you to their research, information and legislative issues through their website, www.sheepusa.org.

-(Note: Dues received in the remainder of 2017 will be counted toward a 2018 membership}
+(Note: Dues received after September 2018 will be counted toward a 2019 membership}

 To become a member, you can either download the membership form and mail it in, or register online and pay with PayPal.